tdu-audiotec/Arduino_Examples/TI_PGA/README.md

 TI_PGA
 ======
-This directory contains an Arduino sample code for controlling TI_PGA.
+This directory contains an Arduino Library for controlling Texas Instruments PGA2311/4311 via SPI and GPIO.